Personalized Search Overview

 Animated demonstration of a user scrolling through the list of 10 products promoted by a The modal that appears after clicking the icon to preview the products promoted by a Keyword Level Visual Merchandising rule.
 At the top of the modal appears 'Top products for the keywords: beanies,snow hats,knit caps,knit hats,stocking caps,winter hats.'
 In each row of the scrolling list appears a thumbnail image of a product along with the name of the product as it appears in the product catalog.

-The very attributes found in your selected product catalog dataset become filters on your site that customers can then apply to narrow search results.
+Many of the attributes found in your selected product catalog dataset you can display as filters on your site for customers to use to narrow search results.

 Furthermore, customers who use your site search to find specific pages of your site—returns policy, sizing information, seasonal content, and more—will also find what they're looking for when you configure URL redirects.